Global Trade in Fakes

 AI and image recognition for large-scale counterfeit detection

 Machine learning models can scan millions of e-commerce listings for counterfeit indicators.
-Organisations that deploy AI-powered monitoring at scale — combined with human investigation capability — will drive exponentially higher takedown volumes.
+Organisations that deploy AI-powered monitoring at scale — combined with human investigation capability — are positioned to drive significantly higher takedown volumes.

 Priority 3 · Partnerships

-The new EU regulation extends liability to marketplaces for unsafe products.
+Effective December 2024, this regulation extends obligations to marketplaces for product safety.
 Anti-counterfeiting organisations with established platform relationships are now in a position to negotiate systematic enforcement rather than case-by-case takedowns.

 Priority 4 · Intelligence